• Skip to primary navigation

 Notes

-4. If food tends to stick to your air fryer, spray the basket or trays with a cooking oil such as avocado oil or olive oil before placing the fish sticks on them.
+4. If food tends to stick to your air fryer, spray the basket or trays with a cooking oil such as avocado oil or olive oil before putting the fish sticks on them.

 5. Nutritional values will vary depending on the type of fish sticks you use.